 Perhaps surprisingly, it wasn’t just the girls who were disrespected and casually violated.
 My freshman year of high school, several Jr. Varsity Football players were “initiated” by members of the Varsity team in a locker room attack that involved ramming broom handles up their asses.
 Rumors were everywhere, jokes were a-plenty, but no charges were ever pressed…no disciplinary action was taken.

-When I was sixteen, while attending a Summer art program in North Carolina, I accompanied a local friend home for the weekend to her very small town.
+When I was sixteen, while attending a Summer art program out of state, I accompanied a local friend home for the weekend to her very small town.
 It was in the midst of a house party in the woods that I discovered that the camera she’d been lamenting the loss of over the past few weeks of art camp was that much more important to her because it contained photos of two boys she counted as friends violating her while she was passed out at a party several weeks prior.
 They’d recorded it using her brand new birthday gift while others looked on and then absconded with the evidence…at least until they could finish the roll and have the photos of their antics developed.
 She spent the entire fourth of July evening pleading with them, insisting she wasn’t mad…she just wanted her camera back.